ArturoDent/find-and-transform/searchInPanel.md

 }
 ```

-If there is no `"find"` entry for a `runInSearchPanel` command, this extension will respect the user's `Search: Seed With Nearest Word` setting.
-VS Code then handles how to determine the nearest word.

-If `Search: Seed With Nearest Word` is **disabled**, VS Code will use "the first fully selected word" in the current file only.
-If there are multiple selections, it will still choose the first selection made (which may be later in the document than another selection).
-VS Code will not choose any nearest words to empty selections.

-If `Search: Seed With Nearest Word` is **enabled**, VS Code will choose either the first fully selected word or the first "nearest word" (to an empty selection) if there are multiple "selections".
+If there is no `"find"` entry for a `runInSearchPanel` command, this extension will create a `find` query using  either the first fully selected word or the first "nearest word" (to an empty selection) if there are multiple "selections".
 It will even choose an nearest word empty selection if it was made before a fully selected word.

 This behavior is different from `findInCurrentFile` which will use **ALL** selections and nearest words at cursors as the `find` values.
 In `runInSearchPanel` commands, only the **FIRST** selection/current word for the search query.